YakudzaKY/GEMINI_HELPER/README.md

 - `content.js` injects a filtered `MutationObserver` into the chat history.
 - When Gemini appends meaningful elements (`<p>`, images, tables, code blocks, etc.), the script schedules a throttled, animation-frame-aligned scroll to the bottom.
 - Scrolls run only while the stop button is visible, preventing accidental jumps during idle states.
-- When the last `<model-response>` disappears from the feed, the script logs its HTML markup to the developer console so you can inspect or archive it before it is gone.
+- When the last `<model-response>` disappears from the feed, the script captures its HTML and stores it for the popup to preview or export.
+- The extension popup keeps the most recent `<model-response>` snapshots with a sandboxed preview and raw HTML for quick retrieval.

 ### Files

 - `manifest.json` — extension manifest in the repository root.
 - `content.js` — DOM observer and autoscroll logic.
+- `popup.html` — popup markup for browsing captured responses.
+- `popup.js` — popup logic that renders previews and keeps the list in sync.
+- `popup.css` — lightweight styling for the popup layout.
+- `icons/` — toolbar icon assets for the extension action.

 Everything executes locally; no external dependencies required.